tdooms/bae/readme.md

 uv sync
 ```

-Once setup, an autoencoder can be loaded as follows:
+Once set up, an autoencoder can be loaded as follows:

 ```python
 # Load the autoencoder used to generate the manifold from the paper